psu13/mutable-hakyll/posts/quantum.md

 ### Quantum States and Hilbert Space

 The rules of quantum mechanics are about _states_ and _observables_.
-These are both described by objects from a fancy sort of linear algebra, which involves a lot of axioms that are interesting (not really) but not needed for our purposes.
+These are both described by objects from a fancy sort of linear algebra.
+This involves a lot of axioms that are interesting (not really) but not needed for our purposes.
 To try and keep this section a bit shorter and less tedious I link out to Wikipedia for many of the mathematical details, and just provide the highlights that we need here.